Quick Start Guide

 nself db seed # Seed database

-nself db backup # Create backup
+nself backup create # Create backup

 # Configuration